standard-lib/Matlab-Instrument-Drivers/README.md

 # Usage

 1. Connect the compatible instrument(s) to your computer.
-2. Run demo.m to see demonstration of the instrument-drivers.
+2. Run demo_oscilloscope.m to see the demonstration.

-# Note
+# Tests

+## Oscilloscope `MID-Infiniium`

+The driver has been tested on Keysight EXR054A.

 # Author